JasterV/RICK-MORTY-WIKI/README.md

 The script.js file contains all the logic of the web page.
 All calls to the rick and morty API are made there and we'll talk about that in a moment.

-Also, in the assets folder I have downloaded the original source of the series to make the page as familiar as possible.
+Also, in the assets folder I have downloaded the original font family of the series logo to make the page as familiar as possible.

 ![Hello](assets/img/folders-diagram.png)